ZachyonDan/guess_the_pokemon/README.md

 If, for whatever reason, you want to compile to a non-native target, refer to the following commands:

 ### Targeting
-Before you can cross-compile, you must first add the appropriate toolchain with the `rustup target add [TOOLCHAIN]` command:
+Before you can cross-compile, you must first add the appropriate toolchain with `rustup target add [TOOLCHAIN]`

 |Operating System|Toolchain|
 |----------------|------------|